GavinHaLab/WDL-Pipelines/ichorCNA/README.md

 ### Server mode
 [Here is a tutorial on how to run Cromwell's server mode](https://cromwell.readthedocs.io/en/stable/tutorials/ServerMode/).
 Skip the Five Minute Introduction if you've already downloaded Cromwell and familiar with it.

+## Instructions for FH users
+### Running via shiny app

+Open the [shiny app](https://cromwellapp.fredhutch.org/) and connect to your cromwell server.
+Under "Submit a Workflow", upload the WDL and inputs.json.
+If you wanted to configure the workflow, [take a workflow options file](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options) and upload it as well.

+### Running via command line
+Log into your chosen node and set the current directory to where your ichorCNA.wdl, inputs.json, and your optional workflow_options.json files are stored.
+Load the modules necessary:

+`module load java`

+`module load cromwell`

+To execute the WDL, do the following:

+`java -jar $EBROOTCROMWELL/cromwell.jar run ichorCNA.wdl -i inputs.json`

+To configure the workflow, add `--options workflow_options.json` to the line.